Odd thermodynamic limit for the Loschmidt echo: General scheme

 These two prototypical behaviors for the LE are generally associated with different properties of the physical systems~\cite{Diez2010, Torres2014}.
 For example, the first trend type characterizes systems in which $H_0$ shows an energy gap that separates the ground state from the set of the excited states~\cite{Rossini2007, Rossini2007_2, Silva2008}.
 Let us consider a quench with $H_1=H_0+\lambda H_p$, where $\lambda$ is the parameter whose non-zero value brings the system out of equilibrium and the eigenvalues of $H_p$ are of the order of unity~\cite{Gorin2006, Peres1984, Altmann2013}.
 In this case, assuming that $\lambda$ is much smaller than the energy gap, the coefficient $\braket{g_1}{g}$, where $\ket{g_1}$ is the ground state of $H_1$, is expected to be much larger than all the others.
 Consequently, LE is expected to display the dynamics of the first kind.
 On the other side, for systems in which the ground state of $H_0$ is a part of a narrow band that, in the thermodynamic limit, tends to a continuous spectrum, as at quantum criticality, the perturbation $\lambda H_p$ may induce a non-negligible population in several low-energy excited states~\cite{Mazza2016}, resulting in the time evolution of the second kind.

 Typically, these different spectrum properties do not turn into one another by changing the number of elements that make up the system.
-Indeed, the presence or the absence of the gap in the energy spectrum is related to the different symmetries of the Hamiltonian, which are, usually, size-independent.
-Hence, keeping all other parameters fixed and increasing the number of elements, we expect the same kind of time-evolution, with finite-size effects that reduce with the system size up to some point at which the dependence of the LE on the number of constituents is almost undetectable.
-To have a LE evolution that changes as the number of elements turns from even to odd and vice-versa, we need a system in which also the shape of the energy spectrum is strongly dependent on it.
+Indeed, the presence or the absence of the gap in the energy spectrum is related to the different symmetries of the Hamiltonian, which are, usually, size independent.
+Hence, keeping all other parameters fixed and increasing the number of elements, we expect the same kind of time evolution, with finite-size effects that reduce with the system size up to some point at which the dependence of the LE on the number of constituents is almost undetectable.
+To have a LE evolution that changes as the number of elements turns from even to odd and vice versa, we need a system in which also the shape of the energy spectrum is strongly dependent on it.

 Such models can be found among the one-dimensional spin-1/2 models with topological frustration~\cite{Toulouse1977, Vannimenus77, Wolf03, Sadoc1999, Diep2013, Giampaolo2011, Marzolino13}.
 Namely, these are short-range antiferromagnetic systems with periodic boundary conditions in which frustration is induced when the number of elements making up the system is odd, so realizing the so-called frustrated boundary conditions~\cite{Laumann2012, Dong2016, Giampaolo2018, Maric2019}.
 Hence the presence/absence of frustration in the ring geometry (therefore also the term {\it topological frustration}) is a direct consequence of the fact that the number of spins is odd/even.
 This particular dependence of the spectrum on the length of the ring is not found in all frustrated models.
 For example, models with a higher degree of frustration, such as the one-dimensional spin-1/2 quantum ANNNI model~\cite{Chakrabarti1996, Allen2001, Shirahata2001}, display a phase in which the gap closes as a function of the number of spins regardless of whether this number is even or odd.